-Handwritten forms must be prepared legibly.
-Employees who dictate reports should speak clearly, so reports can be typed in a timely manner.
+Handwritten reports must be prepared legibly.
+If the report is not legible, the submitting employee will be required by the reviewing supervisor to promptly make corrections and resubmit the report.
+Employees who dictate reports shall use appropriate grammar, as content is not the responsibility of the typist.
 Employees who generate reports on computers are subject to all requirements of this policy.